Dr. Steffen Murau

 I am a political economist specialized in international money and finance.

-In the winter term 2022-23, I taught BA and MA courses on political economy and quantitative methods at Geschwister Scholl Institute of Political Science of Ludwig-Maximilians-Universität (LMU) München.
+Moreover, I teach political economy courses at Freie Universität Berlin.
+In the winter term 2022-23, I worked as a lecturer at Geschwister Scholl Institute of Political Science of Ludwig-Maximilians-Universität (LMU) München.

 I hold a PhD in International Political Economy from City, University of London (2017); a Magister Artium in political science, philosophy and international law from LMU München (2012); and a Bachelor of Science in economics from LMU München (2011).
 In 2015, I was a visiting doctoral research scholar at Columbia University, New York.